 She overheard the same interactions—mother/child—on the playground.

-She eavesdropped on old talk among female strangers.
+She eavesdropped on “old talk” between female strangers.

-She carried on her own old talk with friends—she was no where near perfect.
+She carried on her own old talk conversations with friends—she was nowhere near perfect!

 Which all led her to ponder:

-As we women make strides in conquering our FAT TALK must we, invariably, switch to a different kind of negative self-talk?
+As we women make strides in conquering FAT TALK must we, invariably, switch to a different variety of negative self-talk?

-And, as all good misfits do, she brings her queries to you.
+And, as all good misfits do, she decided to bring her queries to you.

-- Whether in 20′s or edging past 40 have you found yourself slipping into ‘old talk’?
+- Whether in your 20’s or long past 40: have you found you’ve slipped into ‘old talk?’

-- Have you discovered old-talk to be the new *fat-talk* as a way women connect/relate to other women?
+- Have you discovered old-talk is the new *fat-talk* as a way for to women connect/relate?